 Benefits: Health care services and drugs covered under this health plan.

-Case manager: Registered nurses or social workers who can help you understand major health problems and arrange care with your providers.
+Care manager: Registered nurses or social workers who can help a member understand major health problems and arrange care with the member's providers.

 Chiropractor: A provider who treats the spine by means of manual manipulation.